 All firing tests shall be performed with a shooter provided by the manufacturer.
-Mechanical rests, if desired by the manufacturer, may be used.
+If the manufacturer elects not to provide a shooter, the manufacturer will specify that either a qualified representative of the test laboratory will perform the tests or that mechanical rests will be used.
 In addition to the shooter, a manufacturer may have one additional representative present to witness the test.
+All testing should be completed in the order presented in the standard.
 Should any test sample fail a specific test, the data for that test shall be recorded and testing continued, if possible, until all the tests required by this standard are completed.